matthewtyler/matthewtyler.github.io/index.md

 ## About Me

 I am a postdoc for both the Democracy and Polarization Lab and American National Election Studies (ANES) at Stanford University.
-Broadly, my research focuses on political methodology, American political behavior, and public opinion.
+Broadly, my research focuses on political methodology, partisan polarization, and political media.
 Specifically, I develop new statistical tools and techniques to measure the nature, causes, and consequences of political polarization in American politics.
 My research is published or forthcoming at *Proceedings of the National Academy of Sciences*, *American Political Science Review*, *The Journal of Politics*, and *Political Analysis*.

 ## [Link to my C.V.](https://www.dropbox.com/s/sm0pfjekpzdykd7/CV.pdf?dl=0)